bitwrap/bitwrap-lambda/README.md

 #### install

-On AWS this repo uploads a single lambda function that is then (manually) configured as a target from Amazon API Gateway.
+Travis.ci job creates a lambda function that is then (manually) configured as a target from Amazon API Gateway using the included swagger.yaml'

 #### run locally